Channel 1 Admission Due Dates

 • Most recently completed degree must meet a minimum GPA of 3.0 on a 4.0 scale.
 In cases where applicants have not yet completed their Bachelor’s degree by the time of application, their GPA must also meet the 3.0 minimum at the time of application.

 • Applications from promising students with deficiencies in entrance requirements, including GPA below 3.0, may be reviewed and accepted into the program, provided the deficiencies are justified, and are corrected during the first year in the CMB program.
-This may be accomplished on a cases-by-case basis by passing an examination, by taking appropriate remedial undergraduate courses, or by successfully completing graduate level courses that require the undergraduate courses as prerequisites.
+This may be accomplished on a case-by-case basis by passing an examination, by taking appropriate remedial undergraduate courses, or by successfully completing graduate level courses that require the undergraduate courses as prerequisites.

-• The CMB Program welcomes qualified students from non-English speaking countries.
-These applicants must meet the same admission requirements as domestic applicants, and in addition, they must show evidence of competence in the written and spoken English language as specified below.
+• Qualified applicants from non-English speaking countries. must meet the same admission requirements as domestic applicants.
+In addition, these applicants must show evidence of competence in the written and spoken English language as specified below.

 Channel 1 Application Components